Tomás Santos Aviation Aviation training, safety, research and technical development

 Pilot training

-Focus on how cadets and early-stage pilots are trained, supported and prepared for professional flight operations.
+Focus on how student pilots and cadets are trained, supported and prepared for professional flight operations.

 Procedures